-As of June 30, 2022, marketable securities consist primarily of United States treasuries.
+As of September 30, 2022, marketable securities consist primarily of short-term United States treasuries.
 These investments are considered available-for-sale.
 Realized gains and losses on the sale of debt and equity securities are determined on the specific identification method.
 Unrealized gains and losses are presented as other comprehensive income (loss).